laher/goxc/README.md

  * Tested on Linux, Windows (and Mac during an early version).
 Please test on Mac and *BSD
  * Currently goxc is only designed to build standalone Go apps without linked libraries.
 You can try but YMMV
  * Bug: issue with config overriding.
 Empty strings do not currently override non-empty strings. e.g. -pi="" doesnt override the json setting PackageInfo
+ * The *API* is not considered stable yet, so please don't start embedding goxc method calls in your code yet - unless you 'Contact us' first!
+Then I can freeze some API details as required.

 License
 -------